Outright Gift or Bargain Sale

 Turn Your Treasures Into a Charitable Legacy

 The Huntington gratefully accepts gifts of tangible personal property such as art, rare, books, and manuscripts.
 These gifts must be approved in advance by a member of our curatorial staff—please contact us today to determine if The Huntington is the right place for your personal property gift.

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
-You can leave a legacy at The Huntington by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that your estate will receive a federal estate tax charitable deduction.
+You can leave a legacy at The Huntington by donating property to us through your will or living trust.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $25,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $25,000 plus the payment from us of $25,000.